Primalsoup

 Get in Touch

-Email me at radhika [dot] venkatarayan [at] gmail [dot] com, or connect on LinkedIn, or check out my Medium page.
+Want to talk research, writing, something in between, or adjacent?
+Email me at radhika [dot] venkatarayan [at] gmail [dot] com, or find me on LinkedIn, X, or Medium.